Vehicle Inventory and Use Survey (VIUS)

 The 2021 VIUS

-The 2021 VIUS is being conducted in partnership with the Federal Highway Administration (FHWA), Department of Energy (DOE), and the US Census Bureau to better under the characteristics and use of vehicles on our nation's roads.
+The 2021 VIUS was conducted for the Bureau of Transportation Statistics (BTS) by the U.S. Census Bureau with support from the Federal Highway Administration (FHWA) and the Department of Energy (DOE) to better understand the characteristics and use of vehicles on our nation's roads.
 The data will be used to guide investments in our nation's infrastructure, vehicle technologies and parts; as well as to evaluate truck safety needs, emissions estimates, and conservation practices.
 BTS is proud to be bringing back this survey with the support of its partners after 20 years.

 The 2021 VIUS is a survey of 150,000 vehicle owners of class 1 through 8 trucks, which includes vehicle body types, such as, pickups, SUVs, minivans, light vans, straight trucks and truck tractors.
-Dependent on the size of the selected vehicle, the vehicle owner will receive either the Heavy Vehicle Questionnaire or the Light Vehicle Questionnaire.
-The survey will be conducted from February through October, 2022.
-The results of the nationally representative survey are planned for Fall 2023.
+Dependent on the size of the selected vehicle, the vehicle owner received either the Heavy Vehicle Questionnaire or the Light Vehicle Questionnaire.
+The survey was conducted from February through October, 2022.

 - And much more!